tutac/tutac-terraform-aws-elb_asg-wp_db-/README.md

 # terraform WordPress and MariaDB module

-This module will create a WordPress Server ASG and MariaDB ASG on public subnet in  provided VPC
+This module will create a WordPress Server ASG on public subnet and MariaDB ASG on private subnet in  provided VPC

 ```